Rutger Bregman: Career

 Bregman thought of becoming an academic historian, but began working as a journalist instead.
-He writes regularly for the online journal De Correspondent, and was twice nominated for the European Press Prize for his work there.
+He worked about 10 years in what he calls the "awareness industry", before quitting journalism, after what he called an early midlife crisis and becoming an entrepreneur though he still writes for the online journal De Correspondent, He was twice nominated for the European Press Prize for his work there.
 His articles have also been published in The Guardian, The Washington Post, Evonomics, and The Conversation.

-Books
+In November 2025, Bregman, who lives in the US, gave the first of four Reith Lectures for the BBC on the "Moral Revolution" arguing for a realist utopia.
+He wished to state in his lecture that Donald Trump was the "most openly corrupt president in American history".
+When the BBC censored his intended statement upon advice of its lawyers before the broadcast, Bregman expressed surprise and objected to the censorship, describing the BBC as "bending the knee to authoritarianism".
+The BBC forbade its staff from quoting the censored line in communication with the media.

 Utopia for Realists

-Utopia for Realists: How We Can Build the Ideal World (Dutch title: Gratis geld voor iedereen) promotes a more productive and equitable life based on three core ideas: a universal and unconditional basic income paid to everybody, a short workweek of fifteen hours, and open borders worldwide with the free exchange of citizens between all nations.
+In 2014 Bregman published Utopia for Realists (Dutch title: Gratis geld voor iedereen) which promotes a more productive and equitable life based on three core ideas: a universal basic income paid to everybody, a short work week of fifteen hours work time, and open borders worldwide with the free exchange of citizens between all nations.
 It was originally written as a series of articles for the Dutch online journal De Correspondent.

 In an interview with the Montreal newspaper Le Devoir in September 2017, Bregman said that "to move forward, a society needs dreams, not nightmares.
 Yet people are caught in the logic of fear.
 Whether it is Trump, Brexit or the last elections in Germany, they vote against the future and instead for solutions to replace it, believing the past was better based on a thoroughly mistaken view of the world: the world was worse before … Humanity is improving, conditions of life, work and health too.
 And it's time to open the windows of our minds to see it."